HGNM/hgnm-2014/README.md

 5. Copy the changes listed in `CHANGELOG.md` to the release notes on GitHub.

+## Architecture

+For more details on how `hgnm-2014` is structured and implements its functionality, see [ARCHITECTURE](ARCHITECTURE.md).

 ## Dependencies

 _These are automatically installed if you use the `hgnm-wp-dev` environment._